Corner Cut RV Mattress Replacement: Your Buying Guide

 Residential mattress dimensions vary from RV mattress dimensions.
 For example, you buy a queen-size mattress at the mattress shop.
 It’s probably not going to match the queen-size mattress in your RV.

 Our best advice?
 Take your time and shop around.
 But make sure one of the places you check out is Tochta Custom Mattresses.
-They make some great corner cut mattresses (at no extra cost for its cut-corner shape) and they will likely be your best bet.
+They make some great corner-cut mattresses (at no extra cost for their cut-corner shape) and they will likely be your best bet.

 The RV Mattress Size Guide